Gimme! Gimme! Gimme! (A Man After Midnight): Sampling

 In 2005, the song was sampled by Madonna, who used it on her worldwide hit single "Hung Up" from Confessions on a Dance Floor.
 Madonna is said to have sent a letter to Benny Andersson and Björn Ulvaeus asking to use the song as a sample, since the Swedish songwriting duo are reluctant to let other artists sample their material.
 It was only the second time that an ABBA track had been officially sampled, the first being the Fugees in 1996 with their hit "Rumble in the Jungle", sampling part of 1977's "The Name of the Game".

-Ava Max "subtly sample[d]" the ABBA song in her 2019 single "Torn".
+Ava Max "subtly sample[d]" the song in her 2019 single "Torn".
 Max stated that she listened to ABBA and Ace of Base during her childhood, and wanted to "add a little disco flair in there".

-Rina Sawayama sampled the guitar riff of the ABBA song in her 2022 single "This Hell.
+Rina Sawayama sampled the guitar riff of the ABBA song in her 2022 single "This Hell".